MarieMartin33/Genomic-CDM/omop-gcdm.md

-  integer fusion_supporting_reads "NULL, Supporting read count of the fusion" varchar(MAX) sequence_alteration "NULL, Structural variant type" varchar(MAX) variant_feature "NULL, Functional variant type" varchar(50) genetic_origin "NULL, Somatic or germline origin or the variant" varchar(50) genotype "NULL, Allele state"
+  integer fusion_supporting_reads "NULL, Supporting read count of the fusion" varchar(MAX) sequence_alteration "NULL, Structural variant type" varchar(MAX) variant_feature "NULL, Functional variant type" integer genetic_origin_concept_id "NULL, Somatic or germline origin or the variant" integer genotype_concept_id "NULL, Allele state"
 }

 %% note "variant_annotation table, FROM OMOP G-CDM" variant_annotation{
-  integer variant_annotation_id PK "NOT NULL, A unique identifier for each variant annotation event" integer variant_occurrence_id FK "NOT NULL, A foreign key identifier to the variant_occurrence table for which the variant annotation is recorded" varchar(MAX) annotation_field "NOT NULL, Categories or database name of annotation" varchar(MAX) value_as_string "NULL, Annotation value as a data type of string" float value_as_number "NULL, ANnotation value as a data type of number"
+  integer variant_annotation_id PK "NOT NULL, A unique identifier for each variant annotation event" integer variant_occurrence_id FK "NOT NULL, A foreign key identifier to the variant_occurrence table for which the variant annotation is recorded" integer annotation_concept_id PK "NOT NULL, annotation concept: annotation_database name, variant_origin, variant_pathogeny, variant_class_level, variant_tier_level, allele_frequency, drug_concept_id, clinical_trial_information..." varchar(MAX) value_as_string "NULL, Annotation value as a data type of string" float value_as_number "NULL, Annotation value as a data type of number"
   %% varchar(MAX) annotation_database "NOT NULL, Categories or database name of annotation"
   %% varchar(MAX) variant_origin "NULL, Annotation value as a data type of string"
-  %% varchar(MAX) variant_pathogeny "NULL, ANnotation value as a data type of number"
+  %% varchar(MAX) variant_pathogeny "NULL, Annotation value as a data type of number"
-  %% varchar(MAX) variant_class_level "NULL, ANnotation value as a data type of number"
+  %% varchar(MAX) variant_class_level "NULL, Annotation value as a data type of number"
-  %% varchar(MAX) variant_tier_level "NULL, ANnotation value as a data type of number"
+  %% varchar(MAX) variant_tier_level "NULL, Annotation value as a data type of number"
-  %% float allele_frequency "NULL, ANnotation value as a data type of number"
+  %% float allele_frequency "NULL, Annotation value as a data type of number"
-  %% varchar(MAX) medication "NULL, ANnotation value as a data type of number"
+  %% varchar(MAX) medication "NULL, Annotation value as a data type of number"
   %% varchar(MAX) clinical_trial_information "NULL, Annotation value as a data type of number" }